256dpi/arduino-mqtt/README.md

 Download the latest version from the [release](https://github.com/256dpi/arduino-mqtt/releases) section.
 Or even better use the builtin Library Manager in the Arduino IDE and search for "MQTT".

 The library is also available on [PlatformIO](https://platformio.org/lib/show/617/MQTT).
-You can install it by running: `pio lib install "MQTT"`.
+You can install it by running: `pio lib install "256dpi/MQTT"`.

 ## Compatibility